viveksaini-123/Delta-demo/README.md

 # Delta-demo
-this is a demo of Git  &amp; Github
+this is a demo of Git  &amp; Github class